Gupzzz/ds_algo_design/C#/algoexpert/Readme.txt

-To copy algoexpert question along withsolution from their website:
+To copy algoexpert question along with solution from their website:
-    1. Select all the lines of algoexpert's solution (leave out the copyright line)
+    1. Select all the lines of algoexpert's solution
     2. Press Ctrl + A
     3. Right click and select Copy
     4. Select all the lines in the question selection